ajn123/dotfiles/vimwiki/Useful_Methods.md

+# blank?
+Checks if the string is empty? or nil?.
+This is good for either string check

 # dig
 Extracts the nested parameter from the given keys by calling dig at each step.
 Returns nil if any intermediate step is nil.